pganalyze/pgcon2023/README.md

 **Maximum Number of Possible Indexes**: Do not select more than X possible indexes.

-**Maximum IWO**: The combined IWO of the selected indexes may not be higher than X.
+**Maximum IWO**: The combined IWO of the selected indexes (existing and possible) may not be higher than X.

 ### Default Settings